Professional Studies Publishing (PSPB)

 PSPB 6298.
 Digital Publishing Practicum.
 2 Credits.

 Application of theory and practice acquired in prior courses to a real-world problem.
 Each semester the topic reflects a selected area of current importance in digital publishing.
-Restricted to students in the MPS in Publishing program during their final semester of study.
+Restricted to students in the MPS in publishing program in their final semester of study.